cyberway/cyberway.documentation/devportal/system_contracts/cyber.token_contract.md

       * token name, consisting of a set of capital letters;
       * field that specifies a token cost accuracy in the form of decimal places number.

 The `issuer` account is authorized to supply and withdraw tokens from circulation in the system.
 The `create` action can be executed by the `token` smart contract only.
-In order to perform this action, the signature of the block producers is required.
+In order to perform this action, the signature of the validators is required.
 Use of the `bandwidth` resources (RAM) is charged to the `issuer` account.

 ## The issue action
 The `issue` action is applied to put a token into circulation in the system.